SGolbert/sgolbert-movie-challenge/README.md

 - List of genres
 - List of movies by genre
 - Single movie details
+- List of movies by a text search query

 Each type of data is used by a different page, as explained in the following section.